MV Nelcebee

-The MV Nelcebee is an auxiliary schooner that served the South Australian coastal trade from 1883 to 1982.
+MV Nelcebee is an auxiliary schooner that served the South Australian coastal trade from 1883 to 1982.

 Operational history

 Nelcebee was built in at Rutherglen in Scotland by T.B.
 Seath & Co.
 It was assembled and tested before being broken into parts and shipped to South Australia where it was reassembled by Thomas Cruickshank in Port Adelaide.

 Nelcebee commenced service as a tug and lighter at Port Pirie, gradually being replaced in its tug role with improved designs, until it was sold in 1927.

 Nelcebee was then refitted with a diesel engine, and given two masts.
 It commenced operation in the South Australian coastal trade from 1928 serving Spencer Gulf and Gulf St Vincent ports and carrying loads such as wheat, gypsum, and minerals.
 In 1962 the vessel was sold to R Fricker and Company and commenced working to supply Kangaroo Island until it was retired in 1982.